 But there was a point where I was an established, well-known music video director that was looked up to and getting interviewed, and I was still paying the rent by filming wedding videos.
 So commercials have always been a necessary destination for many directors to get to earn a living and give them some breathing space creatively.
 That’s the thing that interested me.

 But, I could never get into commercials until I got a lucky break.
 I tried and tried.
 I actually gave up trying to even get a commercial.
 My first music video was 2009, and then I finally got a real commercial in 2016, so it was seven years of very active, very busy work as a director, turning out over 40 music videos and shorts before I got a commercial job.

 You just qualified commercial work as “unfortunate.”
 Do you still feel that way?

-Don’t get me wrong, I love doing commercials and I’m going to be forever grateful to them.
-It’s allowed me a financial freedom for my personal work like nothing else.
-But, I don’t see it as a destination.
-It’s a stepping stone.
-There’s so much noise around it.
-There’s so much weight given to them.
-You can make amazing work, but at the end of the day, it’s a commercial.
-So much of it is also incredibly derivative, to the point that you see work coming out that has clear pulled shots and idea from ads that were out just a half a year ago.
-It’s like this lego set with directors and agencies all sharing the same limited set of pieces.
+Don’t get me wrong, I truly love doing commercials and I’m going to be forever grateful to them.
+It’s allowed me a financial freedom for my personal work like nothing else, along with honing my craft.
+But, I don’t see it as a final destination.
+It’s a space in its own right, but also a stepping stone.
+There’s a lot of noise around it.
+But often it’s like a lego set with a limited set of pieces.